 The Commissioner provides advice to the State Government, as well as promoting Aboriginal inclusion more broadly through the non-Aboriginal community.

-Ngarrindjeri and Kaurna Elder Frank Lampard OAM and Inawantji Scales from the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands have been appointed as South Australia’s new Commissioners for Aboriginal Engagement.
+Ngarrindjeri and Kaurna Elder Francis (Frank) Lampard OAM and Inawantji Scales from the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands have been appointed as South Australia’s new Commissioners for Aboriginal Engagement.

 During the next 12 months they will share the role of providing Aboriginal leadership in South Australia, advocating on behalf of all Aboriginal people and communities across the state.